 (250 to 300 words) Frans Coenen has a general background in AI, and has been working in the field of data mining and Knowledge Discovery in Data (KDD) for the last fifteen years.
 More specifically with respect to the many elements that comprise the research domain of Data Mining and Big Data Analytics as applied to unusual data sets, such as: (i) graphs of all kinds including social network data; (ii) time series such as sound waves for the purposes of identifying patterns and trends; (iii) free text of all kinds, but particularly legal texts, not just for data extraction purposes but also with a view to learning ontologies; (iv) 2D and 3D images, especially medical images and (v) video data.
 He is also interested in data mining using (homomorphically) encrypted data.
-He currently leads a small research group (8 PhDs and 3 RAs) working on many aspect of data mining and KDD.
-He has some 350 refereed publications on KDD and AI related research, and has been on the programme committees for many KDD conferences and related events.
+He currently leads a small research group (8 PhDs and 4 RAs) working on many aspect of data mining and KDD.
+He has some 380 refereed publications on KDD and AI related research, and has been on the programme committees for many KDD conferences and related events.
 He is pleased to have been the founder of the UK KDD symposia series, which is now in its twelfth year.
+He is cirrently the director for the University of Liverpool Center for Doctoral Training in AI for Future Digital Health.
 Frans Coenen is a member of The British Computer Society (BCS) and the BCS' Specialist Group in AI (BCS-SGAI).
 He has been chair and deputy/technical programme chair for the BCS-SGAI AI series of conference.
-Frans Coenen is currently professor within the Department of Computer Science at the University of Liverpool where he is the director of studies for the department's on-line MSc programmes.
+Frans Coenen is currently professor within the Department of Computer Science at the University of Liverpool where he is the director for the University of Liverpool Center for Doctoral Training (CDT) in AI for Future Digital Health, and director of studies for the department's on-line MSc programmes.

 Frans Coenen has been has a thirty year research track record in AI, machine learning and big data analytics.
 He is currently particularly interested in machine learning and big data analytics in the context of unusual data sets, such as: (i) graphs and social networks, (ii) time series, (iii) free text of all kinds, (iv) 2D and 3D images, particularly medical images, and (v) video data.
 He is also interested in data mining over encrypted data and applications of machine learning in the fields of personalised health, infectious diseases and AI and Law.
 He currently leads a small team (7 PhDs and 3 RAs) working on many aspect of data mining and machine learning.
 He has been on the programme committees for many machie learning events and is pleased to have been the founder of the UK KDD (Knowledge Discovery in Data) symposia series which is now in its thirteenth year.
 He is also very honoured to have been invited to present a two week machine learning lecture series on Havana, Cuba, on behalf of CENATAV.
 Frans Coenen is a member of the IFIP WG12.2 --- Machine Learning and Data Mining group.